 Hillenbrand in Focus

-In terms of dividend growth, the company's current annualized dividend of $0.84 is up 1.2% from last year.
-Over the last 5 years, Hillenbrand has increased its dividend 5 times on a year-over-year basis for an average annual increase of 1.26%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Hillenbrand's current payout ratio is 36%.
-This means it paid out 36% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $0.84 is up 1.2% from last year.
+Hillenbrand has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 1.24%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Hillenbrand's current payout ratio is 36%, meaning it paid out 36% of its trailing 12-month EPS as dividend.

 Looking at this fiscal year, HI expects solid earnings growth.
 The Zacks Consensus Estimate for 2019 is $2.48 per share, representing a year-over-year earnings growth rate of 2.06%.